zysio1998/GameEngines/README.md

 I got my idea from https://www.youtube.com/watch?v=RDSu8uW4eJE&list=PL1n0B6z4e_E6GaGOHiBdPSW0QzICdGs4X&index=32&ab_channel=jackwhelan

-The city will randomly generate buldings as you fly thgrough it, have parks, trees, cars and maybe people.
+The city will randomly generate buldings as you fly through it, have parks, trees, cars and maybe people.
 I'll see how hard it is to generate people.

 It's going to look cool as there will be a certain amount bulidings of each category the generator can show.